rust-lang/wg-async/rfc-drafts/stream.md

 ```

 This is a "conversion" trait such that anything which implements `Stream` can also implement
-`Attached Stream`.
+`Lending Stream`.

 This trait captures the case we re-use internal buffers.
 This would be less flexible for
 consumers, but potentially more efficient.
-Types could implement the `AttachedStream`
+Types could implement the `LendingStream`
 where they need to re-use an internal buffer and `Stream` if they do not.
 There is room for both.

 We would also need to pursue the same design for iterators - whether through adding two traits